If you’re looking for ways for how to keep baby goats warm in cold weather, you’re in the right place.

 Winter Goat Shelter Tips For Goat Kids

 You’ve seen the warming barrels and the heated boxes floating around online, I’m sure.
-We have yet to make either one of those.
+We have yet to make either one of those work for a cold baby goat.

 Honestly, we’ve used what we have always had and have made the best of it.
 The type of quality shelter truly only depends on a few main things: